S-Stanley/music-room/docs/api/playlist.md

     * 400:
         * Playlist, user track not found
         * User already vote for this track in the playlist
+        * Playlist required localisation
+            * Ip of user is empty, not received
+            * Ip of user is not in the right format or untrackable
+            * User is to far away from playlist location autorisation to vote
     * 500 -> Server error

 ```bash